stfc/PSyclone/doc/developer_guide/APIs.rst

 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
 Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab
 ..
-Modified by I. Kavcic and L. Turner, Met Office
+Modified by I. Kavcic, L. Turner and O. Brunt, Met Office

 Generic Code
 ############